tylerjwoodfin/remindmail/README.md

 # prints all lists in the `Shopping` board
 remind -tl Shopping

-# prints all items from the specified list (displays the lists to choose from)
+# prints all items from a list (interactive)
 remind -ti

+# prints all items from the `Tyler` list in the `Shopping` board
+remind -ti --board Shopping --list-name Tyler

 # select '(j)' in confirmation menu
 remind -m this is a new jira ticket